MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 ## Lesson

-We have a server.
-Now we are professional software engineers we know whats missing.
-Tests.
+APIs, like any other form of code, require tests.
 There are 3 different kinds of tests we commonly write for our services:

 1. Unit tests
-1. Integration tests
+2. Integration tests
-1. System tests
+3. System tests

-Unit tests we wrote lots of these in our first bootcamp for our airport and scooter classes etc. A unit test verifies the correct output of a part of our programme given a particular input.
+We wrote lots of unit tests in our first bootcamp for our airport and scooter classes etc. A unit test verifies the correct output of a part of our programme given a particular input.
 Unit tests should be run in isolation and not depend on other parts of the programme.

 Integration tests are different.
 We use these to verify the behavior of different parts of our programme working together.
-For example our RESTful controllers interact with the server and HTTP requests.
+For example, our RESTful controllers interact with the server and HTTP requests.

 ### Test cases